-John and I are trying to ready our legs and butts for the 154 kilometre Kootenay Gran Fondo we are doing in Cranbrook in early September.
+The first time John and I did the Calgary to Chestermere bike ride we were trying to ready our legs and butts for the 154 kilometre Kootenay Gran Fondo we are planning to do in Cranbrook.
 To that end we were looking for bike rides in the Calgary area we’d never done.
-Oddly enough I found out about the bike ride from Calgary to Chestermere along the canal when I last got my hair cut.
+Oddly enough I found out about the Calgary to Chestermere bike ride along the canal from my hair stylist.
 I didn’t even know there was a canal (used for irrigation purposes) and neither did my neighbour who has lived in Calgary for decades!!